tahsinmrahman/mini-python-projects/README.md

 1. Hacker Statistics - Random Walk:
    The first project is a hacker statistics method where I try to generate a random walk / pattern and try to find the probability of an occurance during the random walk.
 2. Investigating Netflix Movies:
    The second project takes a csv data and performs data manipulation to extract required information from the dataset.
+3. Extracting Insights from Twitter:
+   The third project takes a real life dataset for twitter and performs the simplest data analysis by creating a dictionary using the for loop.